 Cyber Security: The “How”

-Cyber Security, being a “hot topic”, attracts many people from different fields, but knowing how to get started can be challenging.
-Here are some of our recommendations on how to get started:
+Cyber security attracts many people from different fields, but knowing how to get started can be challenging.
+Here are some of our recommendations on how you could get started:

-Before securing something, we need to have a basic understanding of what we are going to protect.
-Some basic concepts of networking like Firewalls, TCP, UDP, Routing, IP etc. are a must to have under your belt.
-Mastery in these subjects can be gained through Udemy and YouTube.
-After getting a hang of the networking basics, you can prepare and appear for Cisco Certified Network Associate (CCNA) or CompTIA Network+ to get accredited.
+Before securing something, we need to have a basic understanding of what we are going to secure.
+Some basic concepts of networking such as firewalls, TCP, UDP, routing, IP etc. are a must to understand.
+Mastery in these subjects can be gained through free educational portals such as Udemy and YouTube.
+After getting a considerably good hang of the networking basics, you can prepare and appear for the Cisco Certified Network Associate (CCNA) or CompTIA Network+ certification exams to get accredited.

-All the trainings suggested above were basics on “How to Get Started”.
-However, Cyber Security is a huge domain in itself.
-There are a great many profiles working under the domain such as Web Application Security Architect, SOC Analyst, Penetration Tester, Information Security Manager, Chief Information Security Officer, etc..
+Apart from just the above, cyber security is a huge domain in itself; there are a great many professional profiles working under the domain such as Web Application Security Architect, SOC Analyst, Penetration Tester, Information Security Manager, Chief Information Security Officer, etc..

-Getting certified will not only help a beginner launch his/her career in the field but also prove their worth to the employer.
-With enough hands-on training and theoretical knowledge, you can attempt some advance level certifications such as:
+In the world of cyber security, certifications are considered crucial due to it being one of the only few gauges of the measurement your skills for a potential employer.
+Getting certified will not only help gain a deeper and potentially more practical understanding of the cyber security clockwork, but also prove your worth to a potential employer.
+With enough hands-on training and theoretical knowledge, you can attempt certifications such as: